kos-lang/kos/doc/modules.md

 ----------------------

     array.prototype.sort(key=void, reverse=false)
+    array.prototype.sort(reverse)

 Sorts array in-place.

-Returns void.
+Returns the array being sorted (`this`).

+Uses a stable sorting algorithm, which preserves order of elements for which sorting keys compare as equal.

-`key` is a function which produces a sorting key for each element of the array.
+`key` is a single-argument function which produces a sorting key for each element of the array.
 The array elements are then sorted by the keys using the '<' operator.
 By default `key` is `void` and the elements themselves are used as sorting keys.

 `reverse` defaults to `false`.
 If `reverse` is specified as `true`,